Vector Control in the Greater El Paso Community

 In addition to the inspections and activities listed above, the vector control team also frequently encounters the following issues:

-Because insect infestation cases are addressed according to the City’s Property Maintenance Code, they are not considered a vector control activity.
-If a property maintenance inspection results in violations being observed, the property owner is required to address the situation causing the nuisance, which may also involving hiring an exterminator to remediate the infestation.
+Insect infestation cases are addressed according to the City’s Property Maintenance Code, they are not considered a vector control activity.